oOTWK/rhythm-game/README.md

 final scoreboard.
 If the input is incorrect or the dots are not eliminated after they reach the bottom of the screen, the socre will be deducted.

-The game speed is increased or decreased based on corrrectness of user's input.
+The game speed is increased or decreased based on correctness of user's input.

 When the game is not been playing, the LEDs are turned on and the audio codec produces sound based on inputs from PS/2 keyboard.
 When the game is been playing, the LEDs are turned off and the audio codec